 I love travelling.
 I would spend all my time and money on travelling if I could.
 One of Flora Banks’s rules for life is ‘don’t go to Svalbard in winter’.
 I wrote that in the book so many times that in the end I had to go.
 I now think you should go to the Arctic in winter: it’s wonderful.

-My partner Craig writes children’s books.
+My husband Craig writes children’s books.
 We often spend working days writing side by side, and we consult each other all the time, about everything.

 Ever since I was a teenager, I’ve been obsessed with the music of Leonard Cohen.
 He smiled at me in 2010, which was nice.